RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

 - [Disable Linux swap]({{< relref "/rs/installing-upgrading/configuring/linux-swap.md" >}}) on all cluster nodes.
 - Make sure that you have root-level access to each node, either directly or with sudo.
-- If you require `redislabs` UID (user ID) and GID (group ID) numbers to be the same on all the nodes, create the `redislabs` user and group with the required numbers.
+- If you require `redislabs` UID (user ID) and GID (group ID) numbers to be the same on all the nodes, create the `redislabs` user and group with the required numbers on each node.
 - When port 53 is in use, the installation fails.
 This is known to happen in default Ubuntu 18.04 installations in which systemd-resolved (DNS server) is running.
     To work around this issue, change the system configuration to make this port available